 But while those are exciting activities, not a lot of people know that a Sydney road trip is probably one of the most amazing activities you can do there.
 Apart from being able to see the whole of Sydney (because it is quite big), you will be able to go to destinations that are not exactly popular with tourists, mainly because they do not even know it exists.

-So while you are enjoying a sweet time lounging about in hotels in Sydney like The Star, why not browse through this article for recommended road trips you can traverse on your trip.
+So while you are enjoying a sweet time lounging about in hotels in Sydney, why not browse through this article for recommended road trips you can traverse on your trip.

 Grand Pacific Drive